PetStr/PetStr/README.md

 ## I'm PetStr

-My usage experience regarding software
+This is a brief abstract of my experience regarding writing software.

 Generally I prefer to write for a multitude of platforms.
 Usually Linux, Windows and MacOS if this is applicable to the to application.
 I want to know how everything works so I would like to stay close to the metal so to say.
 I feel that if I am close, if something stops working it is easier to figure out what went wrong.
 Hiding behind a fancy IDE does not help there.